Know Your Rights Under FAPE (Free Appropriate Public Education)

 Every child in the United States is guaranteed what’s called a Free Appropriate Public Education (or FAPE).
-That means that if a student has any kind of disability, a school must provide whatever services he needs to be successful.
+So if a student has any kind of disability, a school must provide the services they need to be successful.
 “It doesn’t matter how profound the disability is,” explains Margolis.
-“This is something that is absolutely guaranteed to every child, and the public school district in which the family lives is responsible for providing that education.”
-Students with identified disabilities — learning or something else like a physical challenge or ADHD — should have either an Individualized Education Program (IEP) or a 504 Plan.
+“This is something that is absolutely guaranteed to every child.
+And the public school district in which the family lives is responsible for providing that education.”
+Students with identified disabilities—learning or something else like a physical challenge or ADHD—should have either an Individualized Education Program (IEP) or a 504 Plan.

 3. Ask for an evaluation.

-Ideally, the request for an evaluation — which includes reviewing a student’s record, as well as observations, testing, and interviews — will come from your student’s school.
+Often, the request for an evaluation will come from your student’s school.
 “But sometimes the onus is on the parent to say to the school district, ‘My child needs to be evaluated for these reasons.’”
 Parents have a legal right to request an evaluation for their student, under the Individuals with Disabilities Education Act (IDEA).
-Note that this applies only to public schools; private schools are generally not legally obligated to evaluate or provide services for students with disabilities.
+The evaluation includes reviewing a student’s record, observations, testing, and interviews.
+Note that this applies only to public schools.
+Private schools are generally not legally obligated to evaluate or provide services for students with disabilities.

 4. Know when to get legal help.

-Unfortunately, there can be times when parents find that a school district is resistant to providing the services the parents believe their child needs.
-When it happens, it’s typically a student with a severe disability who requires an exceptional level of service, sometimes at a specialized school, for which the district must pay.
 “This is where the struggle becomes very real and litigation can ensue,” explains Margolis.
-“For example, there are times when it’s better to educate a child with autism in a setting that is specially developed for children with autism, but costs upwards of $100,000 a year.
+“For example, there are times when it’s better to educate a child with autism in a specialized setting for children with autism.
+But it can cost upwards of $100,000 a year.
 Oftentimes, school districts will say, ‘We don’t need to spend that kind of money.’
 So that is where there will be a struggle between the parents and the school and legal help may be required.”